Product Page Templates, Essential Features, and Expert Tips

 So you’re setting up your own online store – congratulations!

-There are many steps to ecommerce success, from high quality products to a beautiful landing page, but one of the most important ingredients is a well designed product page.
+There are many steps to ecommerce success, from choosing a good ecommerce website builder, to using high quality products, and crafting a beautiful landing page – but one of the most important ingredients is a well designed product page.
 Without this essential, even the hottest products will fail to sell.

 Why is product page design so important?
 Well, on average, only 3% of online store visits result in a purchase – and a whopping 69% of shopping carts end up abandoned.